“Low-dose” birth control pills for perimenopause symptoms

-The Pluses: Low-dose birth control pills can help ease the perimenopause transition for many women by regulating hormones.
+Low-dose birth control pills can help ease the perimenopause transition for many women by regulating hormones.
 This can reduce hot flashes, ease mood swings, lessen the menstrual flow, regulate erratic periods, and lessen the impact of endometriosis.
 According to Harvard Health, birth control pills may also reduce vaginal dryness and prevent bone loss, all while protecting you from endometrial and ovarian cancers and those unintended pregnancies.
 And, WebMD adds, low-dose birth control pills may also help stave off colorectal cancer.

 Risks of low-dose birth control?

 Because the amount of hormones is so low, and because current formulations of the Pill are safer than previous versions, there are fewer side effects and risks to fear.
 Studies show low-dose birth control doesn’t cause weight gain, and vascular issues like deep-vein thrombosis and stroke aren’t generally an issue for women over 35 who don’t smoke.

 The Minuses: The risk of increased breast cancer is still a subject of some debate, particularly when it involves women who are older (possibly because they started with the riskier, higher-dose oral contraceptives that were available when they were younger) or who have a family history of breast cancer.